lean-mind/savvily-book-converter-python/docs/basic-commands.md

 ## Document structure

-Latex use a layout as base [document structure](https://en.wikibooks.org/wiki/LaTeX/Document_Structure).
+Latex uses a base [document structure](https://en.wikibooks.org/wiki/LaTeX/Document_Structure) as a layout.

-It is needed to be declared at the beginning of latex file.
+It is needed to be declared at the beginning of latex file, like so:

 ```latex
 \documentclass[10pt]{book}